kevinveenbirkenbach/cymais/roles/desk-qbittorrent/README.md

 ## Dependencies
 This role depends on:
-- **generic-aur-helper**: Ensures that an Arch User Repository (AUR) helper is installed, which is necessary for installing packages like `qbittorrent` that are not available in the standard repositories.
+- **gen-aur-helper**: Ensures that an Arch User Repository (AUR) helper is installed, which is necessary for installing packages like `qbittorrent` that are not available in the standard repositories.

 ## Purpose and Usage
 The `desk-qbittorrent` role is tailored for users who require a reliable and user-friendly torrent client for downloading and sharing files via the BitTorrent protocol. qBittorrent is known for its balance of features, simplicity, and minimal impact on system resources.